You Earned a Ticket!

 Sexual Orientation

-California has played a leading role in moving the American public toward accepting of another kind of diversity: sexual orientation and gender identity.
+California has played a leading role in moving the American public toward acceptance of another kind of diversity: sexual orientation and gender identity.
 For most young people, the struggle for marriage equality is history.
 Students are likely to know teachers or other adults who don't conceal their orientation.

 The Williams Institute, a think tank at the UCLA School of Law, studies changing public views of sexual orientation and identity.
 What percentage of adults are gay, bisexual, or something else?
 What can be reasonably predicted about the future identities of today's students?
 It's hard to know, partly because people don't always feel inclined to disclose their feelings to themselves, much less some random researcher!